brianbt/btorch/README.md

         └── @train_epoch -> train_loss
 ```
 Override the @classmethod when necessary and train your model by just calling `.fit()`
-**Notice: if you are using the default high level methods, you should keep the signiture of the @classmethod the same as the default one.**
+**Note: if you are using the default high level methods, you should keep the signiture of the @classmethod the same as the default one.**

-### Usage
+## Usage
 ```python
 class ResNet(nn.Module):
     def __init__(self, num_classes) -> None: